insightsengineering/r.pkg.template/CONTRIBUTING.md

 #### R & package versions

 We continuously test our packages against the newest R version as well as a given package dependencies.
 We recommend to set-up your working environment in the same way.
-You can find all the details in any of the actions.
+You can find all the details in a given GitHub Action execution log - there is a step that prints out session info.

 If you find out any bugs on the older version of dependencies - please create appropriate bug ticket.